Homestead Land: What to Look for when Buying Land for Farming

 Therefore, knowing what you want before you set off looking narrows down the search and makes it easier to make a choice.

 I wish someone had given us this advice before we bought.
 It would have saved us a lot of heartache.
 Councils have different by-laws that differ from area to area.
-They have different by-laws regarding the keeping of chickens, pigs and other livestock.
-They have different by-laws regarding swimming pools, barns, other structures, internal renovations and some may even dictate what colour your roof should be and what colour you can paint your house!
+They have different by-laws regarding the raising chickens, pigs and other livestock.
+They have different by-laws regarding swimming pools, barns, other structures, internal renovations and some may even dictate what color your roof should be and what color you can paint your house!

 For over a year now we have been trying to enlarge our kitchen by changing the internal wall structure so that we can have a large farmhouse kitchen.
+Due to seismic codes and regulations we have been unable to do so.
 We have not won the war yet!

 What conservation restrictions exist?
 Can you clear the land, for example, or can you cut down trees in any forest that is part of your property, or are they protected?
 Can you build a dam or deepen existing dams?